 English Language Support: Interboro School District offers EL instruction in all school buildings.
-Home language surveys provide our teachers with the information needed to screen students.
+Home language surveys provide our teachers the information needed to screen students.
 Instruction is based on data collected.
 Students are included in all regular education classes while receiving EL support.

 McKinney-Vento Act: Students experiencing homelessness are permitted to attend the school in which they became homeless.
-We have social workers in each building to assist with housing and other family needs.
-If your family is experiencing homelessness, please contact your school's social worker and/or Pupil Service office.
+Additional McKinney Vento Act and Policy Information.